 Yoga can benefit your health in countless ways…from lowering your blood pressure to increasing muscle strength and flexibility, as well as improving focus and concentration to fostering a calm mind and relaxed breathing.
-Here are some of the benefits that you will reap ~
+Here are some of the many benefits that you may experience from a regular practice:

 - Increasing Flexibility